 There are three IRBs at the University of Iowa.
 All IRBs review and approve research in accordance with Department of Health and Human Services (DHHS) regulations at 45 CFR 46.
 In addition, for studies involving products regulated by the Food and Drug Administration (FDA), IRB-01 and IRB-03 comply with the requirements set forth in 21 CFR 11, 21 CFR 50, 21 CFR 56, 21 CFR 312, 21 CFR 812, and 21 CFR 814, Subpart H. IRB-03 also reviews and approves research in compliance with Department of Veteran Affairs, Veterans Health Administration Handbook 1200.05.
+The 2019 VA Investigator's Guide (version 3) outlines responsibilities specific to VA research.

-The Iowa City VA Health Center System Principal Investigator Guide to be used in conjunction with upcoming changes to the IRB-03 review process.
 Research studies involving both the Iowa City VAHCS and the University of Iowa will have to submit two separate IRB applications, in order for the correct IRB to review the activity at each location.
 IRB-03 will review research activity that involves the VAHCS only.
 Any research activity that involves the University of Iowa or UIHC, must be reviewed under IRB-01.

 An FAQ has also been developed to answer the most common questions about submitting an IRB-03 and IRB-01 application studies involving both the Iowa City VAHCS and the University of Iowa.